practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 The following instructions are more or less following chapter "Step 2: install mocka 0608m original" and beyond at page (1b).

-First, I logged into a Bash shell as root, that is the Linux superuser:
+First, I logged into a Bash shell as root, that is the Linux superuser.
+The prompt character in Xubuntu is changing to '#':

 ```
 $ sudo -i
 ...
-$ cp mocka.tgz /usr/local  # copy the original sources to their installation root directory
+# cp mocka.tgz /usr/local  # copy the original sources to their installation root directory
+# cd /usr/local  # change into the installation root directory
-$ tar xfz mocka.tgz  # unpack this tarball file
+# tar xfz mocka.tgz  # unpack this tarball file
-$
+#
 ```

 Then I expanded my _~/.bahrc_ configuration file with these two lines: